dcole505/colors/README.md

 # _colors_

-#### _This program will display clickable paragraphs that will respond to user clicks to display and hide an image of a walrus.
+#### _This program will display text and allow the user to click one of three buttons to change the background color of the page.

 #### By _**David Cole**_

 ## Description

 _This project has been designed using HTML, CSS, and Bootstrap v3.3.7, and JQuery.
-It demonstrates simple effects with JQuery and allows the user to interact with paragraph elements to toggle between hiding and showing an image.
+It demonstrates simple effects with JQuery and allows the user to interact with buttons to change the background color of the webpage.
 The project also includes simple CSS styling._

 ## Setup/Installation Requirements

-* _In your web browser, navigate to [dcole505 peek-a-boo repository](https://github.com/dcole505/peek-a-boo)_
+* _In your web browser, navigate to [dcole505 colors repository](https://github.com/dcole505/colors.git)_
-* _In terminal, type '$ git clone https://github.com/dcole505/peek-a-boo.git' To clone the project from GitHub onto your local machine_
+* _In terminal, type '$ git clone https://github.com/dcole505/colors.git' To clone the project from GitHub onto your local machine_
 * _Navigate to the file folder that contains the GitHub repository you've cloned._
 * _Right click on the .HTML file and open it in your web browser to view_
 * _or_